-\paragraph{Different KL Estimation Methods} Considering the exponentially large output space of VLMs, KL divergence computation cannot be done analytically from logits.
-Instead, it needs Monte-Carlo sampling.
+\paragraph{Different KL Estimation Methods} Considering the large output space of VLMs, KL divergence cannot be computed analytically from logits; instead needs sampling.
 Consequently, the choice of the KL estimation method is critical, especially in GTR-Turbo.
-This is because directly calculating the log probability difference can produce negative estimates, which is problematic as we use the negative value of the sentence-level KL as auxiliary rewards.
-As demonstrated by the blue curve in Figure \ref{fig:ablation_kl}, such KL estimation can grow increasingly negative, pushing the agent further away from the teacher rather than encouraging alignment.
+Directly computing the log-probability difference can yield negative estimates, which is problematic because we use the negative sentence-level KL as auxiliary rewards.
+As demonstrated by the blue curve in Figure \ref{fig:ablation_kl}, such KL estimation can grow increasingly negative, pushing the agent further away from the teacher.

 Several approaches can resolve this issue.
-The simplest and intuitive method is to clip the negative part or take its absolute value.
-Additionally, Schulman \cite{schulmankldiv} proposed the K3 estimator, which guarantees non-negativity, is unbiased, and exhibits lower variance.
+The simplest method is to clip the negative part or take its absolute value.
+Additionally, a non-negative and unbiased K3 estimator is proposed by Schulman \cite{schulmankldiv}.
 We also try the forward KL calculation.
 All estimators are presented in Equation \ref{eqn:kl_estimation}:

-Results in Figure \ref{fig:ablation_kl} demonstrate that all approaches with non-negative output lead to model improvements, the clipping method achieved the best results, and the differences in mean and peak values among other estimates are minor.
+Results in Figure \ref{fig:ablation_kl} demonstrate that all non-negative estimators lead to model improvements, the clipping method achieved the best results, and the differences among other methods are minor.
 As observed from the KL estimation curves, this is likely because clipping controls the scale of KL values, providing finer-grained updates and better stability when both the teacher and student are dynamically changing.

-The forward KL can also achieve high peak performance, but it still underperforms reverse KL, consistent with findings from prior studies \cite{jangrevkl, guminillm}.
+The forward KL can also achieve high peak performance, but it still underperforms the reverse KL, consistent with prior studies \cite{jangrevkl, guminillm}.
 This is because reverse KL exhibits a ``mode-seeking'' characteristic, allowing the agent to capture a specific peak in the teacher's behavior rather than span over the broader distribution, making it more targeted and effective for guidance.

 \paragraph{Different Weights Assignment Methods} As described in Section \ref{sec:model_merging}, there are different strategies for assigning weights during merging.
 In Figure \ref{fig:ablation_weight}, we explore various weight assignment methods and parameter choices.